 Show All Answers

-A way of voting if you are unable to get to your polling place on election day and you fit into the criteria below.
+A way of voting if you are unable to get to your polling place on election day.

 Any registered voter.